 WASHINGTON (AP) - What happened in Iowa didn’t stay in Iowa.
 And when it reached the stage in the latest Republican presidential debate, Ted Cruz had some explaining to do.

 Cruz wasn’t quite square with the facts Saturday night when he explained why and how his campaign spread the false insinuation that rival Ben Carson was quitting the race after the Iowa caucuses.
 The episode was among a number of fumbles from the field in the intense confrontation before Tuesday’s New Hampshire primary.

 -Chris Christie misstated the U.S. policy on paying ransom to hostage-takers.

-DONALD TRUMP: “Right now, we’re the highest taxed country in the world.”
+TRUMP: “Right now, we’re the highest taxed country in the world.”

 THE FACTS: Far from it.
 The U.S. tax burden pales in comparison with that of other industrialized countries.